 Chinatown hosts block party-style events throughout the year, like the music and food truck Chinatown Summer Nights and the annual Moon Festival.
 The biggest event, though, is Lunar New Year.
 Celebrations include the Golden Dragon Parade and Chinese New Year Festival along with the L.A.
 Chinatown Firecracker bike ride and run.
 Experience LA's cultural diversity in Chinatown during Lunar New Year and beyond.

 Those traveling without a car will be pleased to know that Chinatown is easily accessible by public transportation.
-The Metro Gold Line drops off visitors and residents about a block away from Central Plaza via the Chinatown station.
+The Metro L Line (Gold) drops off visitors and residents about a block away from Central Plaza via the Chinatown station.
 The neighborhood is a short walk from Union Station and is accessible by multiple buses that travel along Broadway and Hill Street.
 Want to cycle through the neighborhood?
 Metro also has several Bike Share stations in Chinatown.